marekzajac97/bf2-blender/README.md

 ## Compatibilty
 - Compatible only with Blender 4.0
 - pure-python implementation of collision mesh export is painfully slow, thus this part of export will require a pre-compiled module `bsp_builder`.
-For now, pre-build binaries are only avalible for Windows x64, for macOS/Linux you have to build them yourself!
+For now, pre-build binaries are only available for Windows x64, for macOS/Linux you have to build them yourself!

 ## Usage